 This section provides information on the requirements for occupational pension schemes and trust RACs (schemes) operating ‘cross-border’ in Ireland.

-The European Union (Occupational Pension Schemes) Regulations, 2021 (the Regulations) introduced operational changes to the existing cross-border provisions in the Pensions Act 1990.
-These include requiring the Authority to give reasons for a decision not to grant approval to accept cross-border contributions from a particular employer.
-Trustees now have appeal rights to the High Court in respect of this decision or a decision to refuse general authorisation for cross-border activity.
-The approval process in respect of the proposed cross-border activity is expanded, from a general assessment by the Authority of compatibility, to an assessment of the scheme’s administrative structure, financial situation, and the trustees’ compliance with fit and proper requirements.
+The European Union (Occupational Pension Schemes) Regulations, 2021 introduced operational changes to the existing cross-border provisions in the Act.
+These include requiring the Authority to give reasons for a decision not to grant approval to accept cross-border contributions from a particular employer and trustees now have appeal rights to the High Court in respect of this decision.

 If a scheme wishes to engage in cross-border activity, it should seek further information and the appropriate application forms from the Authority by contacting email@example.com.